How to Improve Your Life when You Don’t Know Where to Start

 1. Ask yourself what you want.

 Years ago I realized that I needed to understand the vision I had for my marriage, family, and home life.
-If I wasn’t clear about those things, I couldn’t very well communicate them with my husband or children about achieving that vision.
-Or get their input.
+If I wasn’t clear about those things, I couldn’t very well communicate them to others.

 2. Do a self-inventory.